ctc-oss/omega-edit/README.md

 ### IDE

-The Ωedit project is built primarily using CLion.
+The Ωedit™ project is built primarily using CLion.
 If using CLion everything should build seamlessly, though Visual Studio Code also works well.

 ### Command line tools